YingChen7/HQA_Cerebrovasculature/Readme.txt

 Please refer to the 4_R_LOESS_curve folder for details.

-The estimated time of running this demo is one hour.
+The estimated time of running this demo is about one hour.
 ------------------------------------

 Instructions for use: